-Net bulk wholesale revenue received from sales to cannabis licensed producers (each an "LP") for Q4 and FY 2020 was \$10.0 million and \$29.9 million, an increase of 256% and 783% respectively, over the same periods in the prior year.
-The increase was primarily due to the sale of flower harvested at the Port Perry Facility's outdoor cultivation site to other LPs, and a larger harvest in 2020 relative to the prior year, yielding 31,200 kgs of dried flower, compared to a 2019 harvest yielding 12,747 kgs.
+Net bulk wholesale revenue received from sales to cannabis licensed producers, as defined in the Cannabis Act (each an "LP") was \$1.9 million, compared to \$10.0 million and \$11.7 million in the previous quarter and prior year's quarter.
+The decline was primarily due to the sale of the majority of the flower harvested at the Port Perry Facility's outdoor cultivation site to other LPs during the previous quarter.

-Bulk wholesale net revenue per gram equivalent sold for Q4 2020 was \$0.48, compared to \$2.50 in the previous year.
+Bulk wholesale net revenue per gram equivalent sold for Q1 2021 was \$0.75, compared to \$2.47 in the previous year.
 The decline was due to a significant decline of wholesale cannabis selling prices in Canada.